trema/virtual-network-platform/vxlan_tunnel_endpoint/doc/vxland.md

 ## DESCRIPTION

-The `vland` program is a Virtual eXtensible Local Area Network (VXLAN) Tunnel End Point (VTEP) implementation on Linux userspace.
+The `vxland` program is a Virtual eXtensible Local Area Network (VXLAN) Tunnel End Point (VTEP) implementation on Linux userspace.

 A network interface for sending/receiving VXLAN packets must be